dayjyun/outer-space-api/README.md

 <img width="400" alt="Jocasta Nu explaining the system doesn't exist" src="src\images\obi-wan-SWEPII_impossible.gif">

 ## Hurdles
 One of the major issues during development is trying to implent features not learned in class.
 I had created custom validators to check whether an email entered was not a valid email, or if a name field was missing or already used.
 However, over time the functionality of the validators prevented endpoints from returning successful responses so I had no choice but to remove them.
+Those issues will be resolved in the near future.

 ## Future
 Much like in an ever-expanding universe, there's also a never-ending expansion in code.